mus-format/mus-dts-go/README.md

 # mus-dts-go
+mus-dts-go provides DTM support for the mus-go serializer.
+It allows to create DTS (DTM Support) for a type.

-DTSs (Data Type Metadata Support) are useful when there is a need to deserialize data, but we don't know in advance what type it is.
+DTSs are useful when there is a need to deserialize data, but we don't know in advance what type it is.
 For example, it could be `Foo` or `Bar` (or it could be just different versions of the same data, like `FooV1` or `FooV2`), we just don't know..., but want to handle both of these cases.

-DTS encode/decode DTM (Data Type Metadata) + data itself.
+DTS encode/decode DTM (which is just a number) + data itself.
 Thanks to DTM, we can distinguish one type of data from another, let's see how:
 ```go
 package main